 The use or implementation of logs, forms, and procedure sheets found in the Resource Guide section of the 2017 edition of the NECPA Standards Book is not required.
 These resources are intended to serve as an example of acceptable documents.
 If a program would like to model their own logs and procedures after these examples, it is acceptable but not required.
 Programs should ensure that any existing logs, forms, and procedure sheets include the information established in the applicable standard.

-Please ensure that you answer all questions in Part A – Documentation (yellow section) and Part B – Observation (blue section).
-Programs that have questions unanswered on the day of the visit may be considered unprepared for a visit and the verifier may find it necessary to end the visit early.
+Please ensure that you answer by circling 'Yes,' 'No,' or 'N/A' to all questions in the Self Assessment Instrument (SAI), Part A – Documentation (yellow section) and Part B – Observation (blue section).
+Programs that have questions unanswered, (items are not circled in the Instrument), on the day of the visit may be considered unprepared for a visit and the verifier may find it necessary to end the visit early.

 The goal during self study is to fully align your program policies, practices, and procedures with the NECPA standards.
 Start working with a pencil as you first go through the book because your answers may change overtime as you make changes.

 The goal is to get your “No” answers to become “Yes” answers.
 You should only utilize the “N/A” option if an item is truly not applicable— for example, if the item relates to infants, but your program does not serve that age group.